finbourne/finbourne-identity-sdk-python/sdk/docs/UsersApi.md

 # **send_activation_email**
 > send_activation_email(id)

-[EXPERIMENTAL] Sends an activation email to the User
+[EXPERIMENTAL] SendActivationEmail: Sends an activation email to the User

 Sends an activation email to the specified User